synth-me/putnam/README.md

 # 🏗️ Under development...
 - [X] Haskell like expressions
 - [ ] New possible kinds of expressions
+- [X] Dsl to manipulate the putnam api
 - [X] Haskell library integration
 - [ ] UI diff tracker ( may we use a git's gui ? )